Skip to content

 • Weight: The weight represents the proportion or percentage that a security can contribute to its total value.
 A weight of 100% indicates that all securities are included in calculating the total value.
 This field is used in the Rebalancing view.

-• Color: Each category is automatically assigned a colour.
-You can change the colour using the context menu.
+• Color: Each category is automatically assigned a color.
+You can change the color using the context menu.

 • Actual Value: The market value of a security on the current day.
 For a category, this is the summed market value of all securities assigned to that category.
 For example, as of 2024-07-08, the market value of Daimler Trucks is 20 shares x 36.36 EUR = 727.20 EUR, and for Mercedes: 10 shares x 65.47 EUR = 654.70 EUR.
 Thus, the total value for the category is 727.20 EUR + 654.70 EUR = 1381.90 EUR.
 Please note that there is a significant number of unassigned securities in myTaxonomy.Foreign securities (e.g. Amazon) are calculated in the base currency.